The St John’s College scholarships, bursaries and prizes reflect the following broad objectives:

 - Accept that the College may approach the recipient to use her/his name in College promotional materials.

-- Make herself/himself available for the presentation of awards at the College’s annual Academic and Professional Dinner.
+- Make herself/himself available for the presentation of awards at the College’s annual Academic and Professional Dinner and at any additional functions including, but not limited to, the Founders and Benefactors’ Chapel Service and the Foundation Welcome Function.

 - Provide a one page report to the Warden at the end of each year of the award detailing the ways in which the award has contributed to her/his studies.
 This document may be forwarded to donors, if appropriate, and may be used by the Foundation or the College for promotional purposes.